ihh/schooz/README.txt

 Introduction.

-Schooz (pronounced "skews", "shoes" or "skooz" - you choose) is a Scheme-based engine for interactive hypertext.
+Schooz (pronounced "skews", "shews" or "skooz" - you choose) is a Scheme-based engine for interactive hypertext.
 The framework is minimal, and based on a few key concepts: